NakamotoInstitute/nakamotoinstitute.org/sni/templates/blog/appcoins-are-snake-oil.md

 A stock is a contract between owners of an enterprise which grants its bearers the right to a portion of the liquidation value of the company and to any dividends that it offers.
-Consequently, there is a logical connection between the growth of the company and the value of the stock.
+Consequently, there is a reason expect growth of the company to increase the price of its stock.
 The higher the probability that a company will increase the value of its net assets, the higher the expected price of its stock, and vice versa.
 Hence, a stock can be a perfectly legitimate investment if the company issuing it is not fraudulent.